Limited edition colours

 Takeoff weight is calculated by adding the weight of the pilot including clothes to the weight of the equipment.
 The equipment consists of the harness, the reserve chute, the paraglider itself, and any flight instruments and other baggage you may carry (e.g. rucksack, etc.).

 Is it OK for me to shorten the brake lines on my skywalk paraglider?

-Changing the length of the brake lines can have a negative effect on the flying characteristics and extreme flight behavior.
+Changing the length of the brake lines can have a negative effect on the flying characteristics and extreme flight behaviour.
 The paraglider needs a little more lead when flying on speed bar, otherwise the glider could be braked unintentionally, leading to a loss of performance.
-When performig extreme flying maneuvers, shortening the brake lines too much can cause complications during recovery from collapses, parachutal stall, etc.
+When performing extreme flying manoeuvres, shortening the brake lines too much can cause complications during recovery from collapses, parachutal stall, etc.

 Am I allowed to make modifciations to my skywalk paraglider?

 No, because the glider is certified the way it is delivered to you.
 Even the brake line length is part of the trim and must not be changed.

 Why shall I not navigate my glider through the C-level

 As opposed to gliders with two line levels with which you can change the angle of attack by pulling the rear risers, doing the same on a glider with three line levels causes the profile to deform.
 This results in a crease forming between levels, which makes the glider more susceptible to collapses.
 In an emergency, control deflections of several centimeters are possible.

 Do the nylon wires in the glider near any special attention or packing method?

 Our nylon wires are flexible and kink resistant, so they won’t break under normal circumstances.
 But due to the packing volume it is a good idea to lay the Rigid Foils in the leading on top of each other on both sides.